We can’t beat ourselves up into being better people.

 Studies suggest mindfulness may help reduce pregnancy-related stress and anxiety in expectant parents.

 Dr. Nicole Libin is a certified mindfulness educator, adjunct professor, and author.
 She has designed and facilitated mindfulness curricula and other courses for Mindful Schools, Mount Royal University, and numerous private organizations.
-She co-created the Mindful Schools’ Mindful Teacher Certification program and has been its Lead Teacher for the past two years, training and certifying the next generation of mindful educators.
+She co-created the Mindful Schools’ Mindful Teacher Certification program and was its Lead Teacher, training and certifying the next generation of mindful educators.
 Nicole has experience working with adults, adolescents and children; prenatal groups; sports camps; government agencies; university faculty and students, professionals, and anyone else who will let her stop and take a breath with them.

 Nicole is the author of three books on mindfulness.
 Her children’s book Sticky Brains, a mindfulness and brain science picture book for children is now available.
 Her other two books, Mindful Parenting in a Chaotic World and 5-Minute Mindfulness Meditations for Teens are both published by Rockridge Press and available on Amazon.

 Nicole encourages students to find what works for them, recognizing that one path does not fit everyone.
 She focuses on inspiring students to trust their own wisdom and find stillness in their bodies, hearts, and minds.